knobs-dials/unicode-tool/font/README.md

 After that's done for *all* the fonts you want, you can create montages for each codepoint based on the currently present images via

-        codepoint_montage
+        font-codepoint-montage

-The montaged PNGs can be compressed further; look to things like optipng, pngcrush, and such.
+Note that the montaged PNGs can be compressed further.
+Look to things like optipng, pngcrush, and such.
 (I got compression to ~63%), e.g.

         cd montaged/
         mkdir crushed